The Aspen Throw

 CHANGING SIZE

-If you’d like to change the height, repeat the rows listed in Part 2 until the blanket is your desired height.
+To change the height, repeat the rows listed in Part 2 until the blanket is your desired height.

 Make sure that you stop repeating rows on the same row repeat as the pattern instructs so that the pattern and its required math work out properly.
+Keep in mind your stitch count WILL be different from the pattern if you change the amount of times you repeat the row.
+Keep track of your stitch count.
+And, of course, your yarn usage will be different from the usage listed in this pattern.

 This image is a close up of the half double crochet blanket pattern sample.
 A woman has the blanket draped over her knees and she is holding a coffee cup.
 You can see the details of the ribbing in the blanket.